nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 169
 00:10:10,571 --> 00:10:15,094
-[SPEAKER_05]: The other approach is IKRA metal where you tape the top left corner of the Mona Lisa paint
+[SPEAKER_05]: The other approach is incremental where you tape the top left corner of the Mona Lisa paint

 170
 00:10:15,074 --> 00:10:17,997